Doraku/DefaultEcs/README.md

 This feature only cares for entity components, not the world components.

 ## Query
 To perform operations, systems should query entities from the world.
-This is performed by requesting entities through the world and using the fluent api to create rules
+This is performed by requesting entities through the world and using the fluent API to create rules
 ```csharp
 world
     .GetEntities() // this is the starting point of a query, you can also query disabled entities with GetDisabledEntities()